 Target Your Audience

+One way to understand the market you’re targeting is by imagining them in a bookstore.
 If your business had its own bookstore, what type of people would it attract?
-Do you envision teenagers looking for new trends and pop media references?
-Or do you imagine professionals who are pressed for time, scanning the shelves for the exact information they came to find?
-Maybe your business’ bookstore is filled with families that need resources to keep all of the family members happy.
+Teenagers looking for new trends?
+Professionals who are pressed for time, scanning the shelves for the exact information they came to find?
+Families that need resources to stay healthy?

 While the “catchiness factor” is important, it’s more important that you prioritize effective content over creativity.
 You don’t want to disappoint your readers once they open the email.

 Give your audience a reason to explore further by showing a bit of your brand’s personality.
-Your subject line serves as a portal between your company’s message and the recipient.
-So, provide them with an invitation that intrigues them by offering a taste of who you are.
+Invite them with a subject line that offers a taste of who you are.

 Catchy subject lines don’t have to include witty sayings or humorous approaches.
-Catchiness simply implies that the subject line is appealing for the audience.
-Build on your brand personality through subject lines that are attractive for your particular audience, and show that you’re appropriate for their needs.
+Catchiness simply implies that the subject line is appealing to the audience.
+The quicker you can convey the value of your email (or even the value of your business to your reader), the more effective it will be.
+To convey value:

 Direct Email Subject Lines